fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `linkedin_ads`: Whether to sync all accounts or specific accounts.
 Default value: `AllAccounts`
 	- Service `pendo`: Whether to sync all App IDs or specific App IDs.
 Default value: `AllAppIds`.
 	- Service `pinterest_ads`: Whether to sync all advertisers or specific advertisers.
+	- Service `reddit_ads`: Whether to sync all accounts or specific accounts.
 	- Service `snapchat_ads`: Whether to sync all organizations or specific organizations.
 Default value: `AllOrganizations`.
 	- Service `taboola`: Whether to sync all accounts or specific accounts.
 	- Service `the_trade_desk`: Whether to sync all accounts or specific accounts.